DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Core Algorithm of

 \subsection{Full Step}

-FullStep follows the standard transformer forward pass but adds activation caching algorithm, which takes all tokens including prompt $P$ and response $R$ as an input.
-Unlike KV caching in AR models, FullStep additionally caches the attention context and FFN output, as depicted in Algorithm \ref{alg:full_step}.
-Those caches $\mathbf{K_{cache}, V_{cache}, C_{cache}}$, and $\mathbf{FFN\_OUT_{cache}}$ are reused at the SparseStep.
+FullStep follows the standard transformer forward pass while augmenting it with activation caching.
+It takes the full sequence, including both prompt tokens $P$ and response tokens $R$, as input.
+Unlike KV caching in autoregressive models, FullStep additionally caches the attention context and FFN output, as shown in \cref{alg:full_step}.
+These caches, denoted as $\mathbf{K_{cache}, V_{cache}, C_{cache}}$, and $\mathbf{FFN\_OUT_{cache}}$, are reused during SparseStep to avoid redundant recomputation.